Baseball333/Types-Operators-and-Expressions/README.md

 Thirtieth Commit:
 The final example is described through the function strcat(s,t) which concatenates the length of string t to s.

+Thirtyfirst Commit:
+C provides six operators for bit manipulation.
+These may only be applied to types char, short, int and long.